-^{} Positives that are not compatible with Alpha (UK variant) are defined as those that are positive on the S-gene, N-gene and ORF1ab-gene.
+^{} Positives that are compatible with Delta variant are defined as those that are positive on the S-gene, N-gene and ORF1ab-gene.

 ^{} Positives where the virus is too low for the variant to be identifiable are defined as those that are positive with all other gene patterns.